 International Society for Cutaneous Lymphoma (ISCL)

-The annual scientific meeting of the SID is held each spring in the US.
+The annual scientific meeting of the SID is held each spring in the United States.
 Every 5 years the annual meeting is held in conjunction with the The European Society for Dermatological Research and the Japanese Society for Investigative Dermatology as is known as "International Investigative Dermatology (IID)".

 The World Congress of Dermatology is the world’s oldest and continuous international dermatology meeting.
 The first Congress in 1889 pre-dated the modern Olympics by seven years.
 The last Congress to be held in North America was in New York in 1992.